 The preparation of the financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
 Actual results may differ from those estimates.

 Interfund Activity

 Interfund transfers and interfund receivables and payables are eliminated during the consolidation process in the Primary Government and Fiduciary Funds' financial statements, respectively.

-New Accounting Pronouncements
+Adoption of New Accounting Standards